Dielectric Screening in Electromagnetic Dressing of Semiconductors: Results and discussion

 We now extend the analysis presented above to another crystal from the same material class, namely SnS.
 By applying the same framework and experimental considerations to SnS, we extract its dielectric constant and benchmark it against known bulk and monolayer values.
 The fitted $\epsilon$ is $\epsilon_\mathrm{fit}^\mathrm{SnS}=12.2\pm1.6$, which lies between the bulk ($15<\epsilon_\mathrm{bulk}^\mathrm{SnS}<20$~\cite{banai_ellipsometric_2014,nguyen_temperature_2020}) and the monolayer ($\epsilon_\mathrm{ML}^\mathrm{SnS}\sim5$~\cite{batool_dft_2022}) values.
+The results of our fittings are summarized in Table~\ref{tab:fittings}.

 Having established the role of dielectric properties in the momentum-integrated Volkov sideband intensity, we go one step further and investigate the polarization-dependent, momentum-resolved distribution of the Volkov sideband intensity.
 Figs.~\ref{fig:asymmetries}(a-d) show momentum-resolved distributions of $|\alpha|^2$ for four different pump polarizations, calculated using the previously described Fresnel-Volkov model (Eqs.~\ref{eq:a1} and~\ref{eq:alpha_revised}).
 For $\phi=\pm45^\circ$, the intensity is highly anisotropic, exhibiting pronounced up/down (U/D) and forward/backward (F/B) asymmetries.
 The direction of the maximum sideband yield follows the direction of the pump polarization.
 For p-polarized pumping ($\phi=0^\circ$), the intensity is up/down symmetric but forward/backward asymmetric, with stronger intensity in the $+k_x$ hemisphere.
 For s-polarized pumping ($\phi=90^\circ$), as previously reported \textit{e.g.} by Keunecke and coworkers~\cite{keunecke_electromagnetic_2020}, the Volkov intensity vanishes in the scattering plane (orthogonal to the polarization axis), while remaining finite at large momenta along the pump polarization direction.
 Using s-polarized driving pulses and detecting photoelectrons in the plane perpendicular to the scattering plane, therefore, constitutes a very efficient experimental strategy to suppress spurious Volkov contributions when searching for pure Floquet physics in trARPES experiments.